Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Makes it a misdemeanor to operate an unmanned aircraft within 400 feet of or above a ticketed entertainment event, defined as a gated event requiring a revocable license for attendance.
-Covers music festivals, sporting events, and performing-arts events below the 30,000-seat federal stadium TFR threshold.
-Exceptions include: consent from event authorities, federal-regulation-compliant operations, employee-on-official-business flights, and property owners flying over their own property consistent with federal rules.
+Prohibits operating an unmanned aircraft within 400 feet of or above a ticketed entertainment event (defined as a gated event requiring a revocable license for attendance, including music festivals, sporting events, and performing-arts events below 30,000-seat threshold).
+Exceptions include event authority consent, federal compliance operations, employee official business, and property owners flying over their own property.

 View source